 Business valuation has always been a point of convergence in the world of corporate finance.
 There are various critical questions that corporate finance always tries to figure out like, how & where should a business invest its resources?
 What would be the best figure a business may return to its owners?
 How to raise funds to finance the investments?
 Questions like these can only be answered correctly by doing a business valuation.

 Business valuation is the process of calculating the current worth of the company that allows companies to sell all or a portion of its operations.
-It is even required if acquisitions & mergers are already a significant part of your business growth strategy.
+It is even required if acquisitions or merging business are already a significant part of your business growth strategy.

 “All the business valuation methods include various facts and figures concerning the real worth of the company in terms of asset values, market competition, and income values”.